What is Physical Rehab?

 Physical Rehab vs. Physical Therapy

 Physical therapists focus on rehabilitating their patients’ mobility.
 Typically, this means assessing a patient’s current movement capabilities (or limitations), setting goals, and coming up with a treatment plan that focuses on restoring as much of that movement as possible.
-This treatment plan can include stretching, strengthening exercises, and passive modalities like massage therapy.
+This treatment plan can include stretching, strengthening exercises, and passive modalities like manual therapy.

 How Chiropractic Care is Different